Music and culture

 Lutheran art and shipbuilding

-Large horizontal, vertical, and curved glulam beams, following the pattern of wooden hull structures, supported the entire facility, like a scaffold closed in on itself.
-A secondary steel structure held the spandrels and supported the perimeter panels, straight or curved as appropriate, which served as a curtain wall and at the same time acted as a sounding board.
+The simple and essential structure was made of glulam and steel and assembled by mechanical joints.
+Glulam, which was a new technology at the time, enabled the construction of the main ribs supporting the stalls for spectators and the metal structure on balconies, dedicated to the orchestral players.
+Large horizontal, vertical, curved beams, following the pattern of wooden hull structures, supported the entire facility, like a scaffold closed in on itself.
+A secondary steel structure held the flagpoles and supported the perimeter panels, straight or curved as appropriate, which served the dual function of infill and sound box.

 Laminated wood Musical space for the Prometheus - Venice